neondatabase/neon/docs/rfcs/021-raii-runtime.md

 1. We use a `StateKeeper` / `StateSubscriber` / `StateHider` primitive to ensure all closures are gone, and running closures can't tell the difference.
 2. It's proposed to run only non-cancellable short-living closures and check in the code reviews that the closure won't run for a long time.
 This should be easy to spot.
 Moreover: _all of the current code does not use long-running functions inside tenants_, even when GC or compaction is run.
-3. To cancel GC and compaction, we could use the `CancelationSender` / `CancellationReceiver` pair.
+3. To cancel GC and compaction, we could use the `LoopedTaskOperator` / `LoopedTaskController` pair.
 After they finish iteration, they check whether they should stop, and we wait for this to happen.
+Also, we can receive commands to pause, continue and continue the loop once.

 ## `TimelineAccessor`